UCSF-HMTRC/hyperpolarized_mri_book/_sources/analysis_visualization/analysis_visualization.md

 partial volume effects, like substrate signals in major vasculature that may not be metabolically accessible.
-Also, in cases where cellular transport and/or the enzyme-mediated conversion is saturated (sometimes this is done by design, see Chapter 4), variations in substrate dose above a certain level will result in the same product signal, resulting in erroneous variations of metrics normalized by the substrate.
+Also, in cases where cellular transport and/or the enzyme-mediated conversion is saturated (sometimes this is done by design, see [HP Experimental Methods: Cells and Animals](../experiments_preclinical/experiments_preclinical.md)), variations in substrate dose above a certain level will result in the same product signal, resulting in erroneous variations of metrics normalized by the substrate.
 But these potential benefits are speculative, and normalizing to substrate